 On the one hand, a servant-leader is an “empathic person able to truly listen”.
 On the other hand, “a great Scrum Master will also listen carefully to what is not said“ and intend to understand their team.

 However, nowadays “most people do not listen with the intent to understand; they listen with the intent to reply”.

-As a matter of fact, modern-day leaders are bombarded by an increased level of distractions, information, and busyness that makes them multitask.
+As a matter of fact, modern-day leaders are bombarded by an increased level of distractions, information, and busyness, which makes them multitask.
 Being too busy and multitasking rob agile leaders the ability to focus, prioritize, and connect.
-In his book Scrum: The Art of Doing Twice the Work in Half the Time, Jeff Sutherland infamously said “Multitasking makes you stupid”.
-To illustrate his point, Jeff quoted statistics showing sharp productivity decrease for every task added to the current workload.

 Multitasking, another term for “project-switching” and “context-switching”, does more harm than good.
 In this chart cited by Jeff Sutherland, the loss to multitasking (in orange) rockets for every task added.

 Therefore, in order to succeed, it’s important for agile servant-leaders to slow down and focus on one thing at the time.
-Deep Listening and Observing is a chance for agile servant-leaders to do just exactly this.
-Listening and focusing deeply allows agile servant-leaders to pause and see themselves and others in a better light – especially things that are not overtly expressed.
+Deep Listening and Observing is the very habit that provides room for agile servant-leaders to do exactly this.
+Listening and focusing deeply, indeed, allows agile servant-leaders to pause and see themselves and others in a better light – especially things that are not overtly expressed.

 “Listening, coupled with periods of reflection, is essential to the growth and well-being of the servant leader.”